Otus-DevOps-2019-11/Aritain_infra/README.md

 # Aritain_infra
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### terraform-1 HW description

+During this homework the basics of terraform was learned and a few files were created:

+main.tf - the main terraform file where the instructions (configuration) for terraform are located

+outputs.tf - describes which parameters to show the user upon execution

+variables.tf - contains the declaration of variables used in main.tf, so they can be specified elsewhere

+terraform.tfvars - contains the actual variables, which may include some sensetive data

+There is also a few files in "files" directory which are needed for application deployment, they are described in main.tf as a provisioners.

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### packer-base HW description

 During this homework a few new files were created.